EdD in Higher Education and Social Change

 Graduation Requirements

-1. a) Dissertation approved by the Graduation Review Board (GRB)
+a) Thesis/Dissertation approved by the Graduation Review Board (GRB)

 60 total semester credit hours comprised of the following: